There are MANY causes, says a gallbladder surgeon, of stomach burning after the surgery, and thus, many treatment approaches.

-“Post-cholecystectomy syndrome (PCS) is a complex of heterogeneous symptoms including persistent abdominal pain and dyspepsia (burning sensation) that recur and persist after cholecystectomy,” explains Akram Alashari, MD, abdominal surgeon and critical care physician, Department of Surgery, College of Medicine, University of Florida.
+“Post-cholecystectomy syndrome (PCS) is a complex of heterogeneous symptoms including persistent abdominal pain and dyspepsia (burning sensation) that recur and persist after cholecystectomy,” explains Akram Alashari, MD, a trauma surgeon at Geisinger Medical Center in PA, and author of “THE POWER OF PEAK STATE.”

 “PCS is defined as ‘early’ if it occurs in the postoperative period and ‘late’ if it occurs months or years after surgery.”

 What causes the burning in the stomach?

 “The symptoms of pain and dyspepsia referred to as PCS can be caused by a wide spectrum of conditions, both biliary and extra-biliary.

 “About half of the patients with PCS are found to have biliary, pancreatic or gastrointestinal disorders, while the remaining patients have extra-intestinal disease.”

 The term extra refers to beyond the intestines, or beyond the bile ducts for “extra-biliary.”

 Dr. Alashari says that the biliary causes of PCS include:

 Biliary injury, retained cystic duct or common bile duct stones.

 “Late PCS can be due to recurrent common bile duct stones, bile duct strictures, an inflamed cystic duct or gallbladder remnant, papillary stenosis or biliary dyskinesia.